Digital

 and some form of TV connection.
 Since analog televisions are not

-to convert the signal to what is known as 480I, which is roughly
+set-top/receiver can be set to convert the signal to what is known as

-equivalent to a DVD player or Direct TV satellite image.
+480I, which is roughly equivalent to a DVD player or Direct TV

 Analog

-information.
-With each the chrominance &
+(luminance) information.
+With each the chrominance & luminance

-no chrominance.)
 The 3 main formats are:

 NTSC: